juntalis/ntfslink-python/ReadMe.md

 Simple python module wrapping some of the Win32 API to allow support for junctions.
 For information on junctions, see the MSDN entry on [Junction Points](http://msdn.microsoft.com/en-us/library/bb968829%28VS.85%29.aspx).

 If you are looking for more advanced support for symbolic links and hardlinks, check out [Python for Windows Extensions](http://sourceforge.net/projects/pywin32/), which if I remember correct, allows use of Transacted filesystem actions in its win32file module.
+I've added a example implementation of readlink, islink, and realpath using the pywin32 module to the contrib folder.
+Feel free to use/modify/improve upon it as you see fit.
+It will also work for junctions if you substitute "MOUNTPOINT" for "SYMBOLIC_LINK" in the readlink function.

-_Update_: Was thinking about writing a cygpath.py tool so I was playing around with cygwin symbolic links.
-Ended up writing a simple implementation to read/write cygwin symbolic links. (though it doesn't convert the paths) Still, thought it might interest someone so I threw it into the trash folder.
-Requires cython if you want to build it.
+Lastly, I was playing around with cygwin symbolic links and wrote a quick(dumb) implementation of readlink and symlink to work with cygwin symbolic links without any external dependency on cygwin.
+It requires [Cython](http://cython.org/) to build.
+If you don't have Cython and would like to build it without having to install Cython, let me know, and I'll attach the .c file that cython generates.
+Note: It does not automatically convert the cygwin path to a Windows path for either functions.
+It will read/write the links exactly as you put them.

 #### What can it do?